railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_place.rst

 * Date

-You can configure these criteria using the menu :menuselection:`Accounting --> Configuration --> Analytic Accounting --> Analytic Defaults` and click on `New` button.
+You can configure these criteria using the menu :menuselection:`Accounting --> Configuration --> Analytic Accounting --> Analytic Defaults` and click the `New` button.

 .. figure::  images/account_analytic_default.png
    :scale: 50